Vulnerable Agent Identification in Large-Scale Multi-Agent Reinforcement Learning: Introduction

-To address the coupled problem of vulnerable agent identification, we first decouple the upper-level attacker with the lower-level one.
-Given a selected set of vulnerable agents at the upper level, we propose regularized mean-field Bellman operator that can evaluate the value function directly, under worst-case attack at lower level.
-The operator is derived by applying the Fenchel-Rockafellar transform \cite{rockafellar1970fenchel, nachum2020fenchel} to the uncertainty of vulnerable agents at the lower level.
-To solve the NP-hard upper-level problem, we formulate it as a MDP with dense rewards by the value function learned from our regularized mean-field Bellman operator, and solve it by greedy and RL algorithms.
-Next, we train a MARL policy on these selected vulnerable agents to evaluate the robustness of the large-scale MARL system.
-Finally, we prove that decomposing the original HAD-MFC into upper- and lower-level subproblems provably preserves the optimal solution of the original HAD-MFC.
-Experiments on large-scale MARL and rule-based systems show that our method outperforms baselines in 17 out of 18 tasks.
-It effectively identifies the most vulnerable agent, induces joint failures, and learns an interpretable value function that reveals agent vulnerabilities.
+To solve the coupled HAD-MFC, we first decouple the upper-level attacker with the lower-level one.
+Given a selected set of vulnerable agents at the upper level, we propose regularized mean-field Bellman operator that estimate the potential worst-case value without running lowere-level attack.
+The operator is derived by applying the Fenchel-Rockafellar transform \citep{rockafellar1970fenchel} to lower-level uncertainties.
+To solve the NP-hard upper-level problem, we formulate it as a MDP with dense rewards calculated from value functions at upper-level, and solve it by greedy and RL algorithms.
+We prove this decomposition preserves the optima of HAD-MFC.
+Experiments on large-scale MARL and rule-based systems show that our method outperforms baselines in 17 out of 18 tasks, successfully identifying critical vulnerabilities and reveals the vulnerability of each agent in large-scale systems.

 \textbf{Contributions.} Our contributions are twofold.
 First, we address the robustness of large-scale MARL by proposing the problem of vulnerable agent identification (VAI), formulating it as a HAD-MFC, and analyzing its hardness.
 Second, we show that HAD-MFC can be solved by decomposing the hierarchical process into two separate problems via Fenchel-Rockafellar transform and solve the upper-level NP-hard problem via formulating it as a MDP with dense reward.